Joana311/web-scraping/notes.md

 ## Big Bugs

-    [ ] creating new workout sends 2 requests to the server.
+    [ ] new workout is super slow to route to

+## Minor Bugs

+    [ ] workout report exercises cards are not displaying correctly.
+Minor visual bug.

 ## Todo

-    [ ] use a `<Layout>` component to hold Title/Nav Header of the app/site

-    [ ] establish subscriptions to db for modifying UserExercises fields (sets, reps, weight).
+    [ ] find a better way to organize react components for better prop drilling (in particular AddNewExerciseModal)

+    [ ] finish the moving off of Mui to Tailwind

+    [ ] create a route specifically for current workout.

     [ ] close workouts automatically in a smart way. (or maybe just prompt when they open the app)

     [ ] ability to delete/edit previous workouts

+    [ ] ability to delete an exercise from current workout

+    [ ] allow for only 1 Exercise card to be expanded at a time.

-    [ ] rework api so that only id's are served and then further info is fetched from the db when it is needed.
+    [ ] rework api so that only id's are served and then further info is fetched from the db when it is needed (aka optimize api calls to reduce response times from server).

-    [-] ability to modify data.
+    [ ] optimize api functions to not make so many prisma calls.

     [/] implement searching & filtering for AddExercises.

         * my current solution is slow af rn *

+        [ ] filter on server side.

         [ ] remove the ability to add exercises that are already in the workout.